 Operations committees carry out board-mandated operations, duties, and policies, as well as many of the necessary business and organizational functions of NCSS.
 Operations committees relate their work to Board directives, the long-range plan of NCSS, and the leadership theme of the year set by the Board.
 They make recommendations to the board and provide advice.

 You must be a member of NCSS to serve on a committee, serving on one committee at any time.
 NCSS is committed to expanding participation of underrepresented groups.
 Beginning teachers, elementary teachers, and minorities are encouraged to apply.
-Appointments will be made by the House of Delegates in November and NCSS President-Elect in June for terms that begin July 2014.
+Appointments will be made by the House of Delegates in November and NCSS President-Elect in June for terms that will begin the following July 1.

 Attendance is expected at committee meetings occuring during the NCSS Annual Conference.
 If a member is unable to attend the Annual Conference, advance notice is expected.

 Committees also work on tasks between conferences on the Internet and through email.

 Appointments are made in the spring and fall.
 Three-year terms begin the Summer of 2013.

 NCSS members are limited to serving no more than six consecutive years on a committee.

 Full and active participation from all levels of education, all ethnic groups, and all geographic areas is encouraged.

 Ensures that documentation and artifacts relevant to NCSS history are secured in the NCSS archives.